Mindflash/pub-sample-embed-player/README.md

 ```
 npm start
 ```
 The server should start listening on port 7001.
 Open a browser and point to `http://localhost:7001?testEmail=a-trainee-in-your-portal@example.com`.
 Be sure to use the email address of a user in your Mindflash account.
 This simulates the connection between your system and Mindflash.
+In a real implementation, you should use a signed url (like a JWT) or somehow directly supply the userId/email to verifyAuthCreds.js.

 ### Obtaining a user token
 **GET**  `https://xapi.mindflash.com/v3a/token?email=<trainee email>`